Scatter Chart in QlikView

 Please select the Dimension column that you want to use in your QlikView Scatter chart.
 For this example, we are adding the Postcode dimension to the used dimension section.
 I suggest you to refer Import data from Excel to QlikView article in QlikView to understand the steps involved in importing the excel tables.

 Once you click on the Next button, it will open an Expression page.
-As you can see from the below screenshot, we are selecting the Same Amount as the X-Axis filed, and Order Quantity in the Y-Axis.
-It means, we are going to compare these two metric values.
+As you can see from the below screenshot, we are selecting the Same Amount as the X-Axis filed, and the Order Quantity in the Y-Axis.
+It means we are going to compare these two metric values.
 By checking the Advanced mode option you can perform more advanced operations.

 Style page is used to change the look, and style of a Scatter chart.